Yosef-Ali/MERN-stack-Todo/README.md

 Let us have an idea about what each of the above package does:

-**`.
-Express:`** Express is a light weighted web framework of Node.js.
+**Express:** Express is a light weighted web framework of Node.js.
 This acts as our main server and has many compatible middleware to perform almost any kind of function in web development. <br />

-**`. body-parser:`** It is a middleware used to parse the posted data from the client side.<br>
+**body-parser:** It is a middleware used to parse the posted data from the client side.<br>

-**`. cors:`** Cross-origin resource sharing (CORS) is a mechanism that allows restricted resources on a web page to be requested from another domain outside the domain from which the first resource was served.
+**cors:** Cross-origin resource sharing (CORS) is a mechanism that allows restricted resources on a web page to be requested from another domain outside the domain from which the first resource was served.
 And cors is the Node.js package which performs the above function for us.<br>

-**`. mongoose:`** mongoose is an object modelling tool for MongoDB.
+**mongoose:** mongoose is an object modelling tool for MongoDB.
 It helps us access MongoDB in an object oriented way.

 Then, we must also install a package called nodemon.